Improving trial generalizability using observational studies: Calibration Weighting Estimator

-The objective function in \eqref{eq:optQ} is the entropy of the calibration weights; thus, minimizing this criteria ensures that the empirical distribution of calibration weights are not too far away from the uniform, such that it minimizes the variability due to heterogeneous weights.
-This optimization problem can be solved using convex optimization with Lagrange multiplier.
-By introducing Lagrange multiplier $\blam$, the objective function becomes
+subject to $q_{i}\ge0$ $\forall i$; $\sum_{i=1}^{n}q_{i}=1$, and the constraint (\ref{eq:calibration constraints}), where $n$ is the RCT sample size.
+The objective function in \eqref{eq:optQ} is the negative entropy of the calibration weights; thus, minimizing these criteria ensures that the empirical distribution of calibration weights is not too far away from the uniform, such that it minimizes the variability due to heterogeneous weights \citep{owen2001empirical}.
+The optimization problem can be solved using convex optimization with the Lagrange multiplier.
+By introducing the Lagrange multiplier $\blam$, the objective function becomes